device42/freshservice/README.md

 * FreshService API Limit is 1000 calls per hour (https://api.freshservice.com/#ratelimit)
 * Due to the nature of FreshService rate limits, large inventories may take extended periods of time to migrate

-Please use the following table as a reference only, actual times may vary dues to request limit cooldowns and other internal API calls
+Please use the following table as a reference only, actual times may vary due to request limit cooldowns and other internal API calls

 |# of Devices| Migration Time|
 |------------|---------------|